nolanw123/staticparams/README.md

 };
 ```

 `class3` takes a list of map keys (`GROUPS`).
-It iterates over the keys to look them up in the map `GROUPDEFS`, which is a map from `tstr` to a `tstrlist` (we have to special case lists of tstr's because we can't lock the list value type up front like we can in `tlist`).
+It iterates over the keys to look them up in the map `GROUPDEFS`, which is a map from `tstr` to a `tstrlist` (we have to special case lists of `tstr`'s because we can't lock the list value type up front like we can in `tlist`).
 When we find a particular element in the list, we run our logic.
-Lastly, we have a lst of doubles defined by `GROUPCOEFS` that also are used.
+Lastly, we have a list of doubles defined by `GROUPCOEFS` that also are used.

 Here's what the template instantiation of this would look like: